-Oriel Resources Ltd (the Company) is a subsidiary of Mechel PAO Group (the Group) with the global turnover of the Group more than €750 million, which means that the Company forms a part of a MNE Group as defined within section 7 of Schedule 19 Finance Act 2016, and the Company is required to publish tax strategy for the current year ending 31 December 2021.
+Oriel Resources Ltd (the Company), being a subsidiary of Mechel PAO Group (the Group) with the global turnover of the Group more than €750 million, forms a part of a MNE Group and thus, according to section 7 of Schedule 19 Finance Act 2016 has to publish its tax strategy.

 Overall Group tax strategy, the supporting governance framework and management of tax risks of the Group sits with the Group Head - PAO Mechel.
 Day-to-day responsibility for each of these areas sits with the Group companies’ Directors.

 Tax risk management

-The Group operates presently in 21 countries and seeks to comply with tax legislation within all jurisdictions including the UK where the Company operates.
+The Group operates presently in more than twenty countries and seeks to comply with tax legislation within all jurisdictions including the UK where the Company operates.
 The Group Head maintains an open dialog with the local Group companies on any arising issues including tax risks such as compliance and reporting risks.

 Attitude of the Group towards tax planning (so far as affecting UK taxation)

 Within the overall Group tax strategy, the Company undertakes tax planning as part of its overall business strategy.
 The Company does not practice aggressive tax planning the only purpose of which is obtaining a tax advantage.
-The Group undertakes the responsibility to pay appropriate amount of taxes in counties it operates and has not taken any tax advantage in the UK available during Covid-19.
+The Group undertakes the responsibility to pay appropriate amount of taxes in counties it operates.

 The Company will obtain specialist external tax advice in situations where there is uncertainty in relation to a risk of the UK or cross-border transactions.